Theory of quasiparticle-induced errors in driven-dissipative Schr\"odinger cat qubits: Dissipators for the Kerr qubit

-The standard next step is to make the secular approximation, which consists in neglecting all terms that oscillate at non-zero frequencies.
-Here we make this approximation only partially: we neglect fast terms rotating as $e^{\pm2i\Omega{t}}$, but keep those proportional to $e^{i(\varepsilon_{l}-\varepsilon_{l'})t}$.
+This expression, together with the oscillating factors $e^{\pm{i}\Omega{t}}$ in Eq.~\eqref{eq:H1perturbation}, determines the time dependence of the qubit part of $\hat{\tilde{H}}_1(t)$, while the time dependence of the quasiparticle operators is determined straightforwardly by~$\hat{H}_\text{qp}$.
+The standard next step would be to substitute $\hat{\tilde{H}}_1(t)$ in Eq.~\eqref{eq:BornHamiltonian} and to make the secular approximation, which consists of neglecting all terms in Eq.~\eqref{eq:BornHamiltonian} that oscillate at non-zero frequencies.
+Here we make this approximation only partially, in the same spirit as in Ref.~\cite{Gasparinetti2013}: we neglect fast terms rotating as $e^{\pm2i\Omega{t}}$, but keep those proportional to $e^{i(\varepsilon_{l}-\varepsilon_{l'})t}$.
 We also note that the definition~(\ref{eq:Sqpdef}) implies